VictoriaBuchanan/Cellphone/README.md

 ## 1.0 THE CIRCUIT
 ### 1.1 LCD Display
 The LCD displays the text input by the membrane switch module.
+In this project, the first line of the LCD displays up to 16 characters of text, and the second line displays the cursor, which shows where the user is in the typing process.
 #### 1.1.1 Components
 - 10k Potentiometer (1)
 - Breadboard (1)